 - If you have an AICD, you will need to get a clearance letter from your cardiologist (heart doctor) before your procedure.
 A clearance letter is a letter that says you can safely have the procedure.

-- If you’ve had chest pain, trouble breathing that’s new or worse, or have fainted in the last 6 weeks, you need to be checked by your doctor, and get a clearance letter from your doctor before your procedure.
+- If you’ve had chest pain, dizziness, trouble breathing that’s new or worse, or have fainted in the last 6 weeks, you need to be checked by your doctor, and get a clearance letter from your doctor before your procedure.

 Your MSK doctor’s office must receive your clearance letter at least 1 day before your procedure.